Steelsphere/roguestars/README.md

 ## How To Build

-Make sure the following dependencies are installed:
+Download libtcod and extract the following files to the build directory:

+* libtcod.dll

-* libtcod
+* SDL2.dll

-* SDL2
+* terminal12x12_gs_ro.png

-Open the .sln file with Visual Studio 2017 and hit build.
+Open the .sln file with Visual Studio 2017 and then compile.

 ## Contributing

-Fork away!
+Fork